---

 # The RAG Pipeline: A Technical Glossary and Step-by-Step Breakdown

 AI search engines are deterministic systems with documented, analyzable steps.
 Every major platform, including Perplexity, ChatGPT Search, and Google AI Overviews, uses a variation of the same underlying RAG architecture.
-This process ensures that the Large Language Model (LLM) has access to grounded, real-time data before generating a response for the user.
+Before walking through the pipeline, SEO practitioners must understand the four core technical terms: tokens, embeddings, vector similarity, and re-ranking.

-**Tokens are the smallest units of text a language model processes, where one token represents approximately 0.75 words.** For example, the sentence "How do AI engines rank content?" consists of approximately 9 tokens.
-Token count is a critical factor because AI systems operate under strict context window limits that restrict the total amount of data processed at once.
+**Tokens:** **Tokens are the smallest units of text a language model processes, where one token represents approximately 0.75 words.** The sentence "How do AI engines rank content?" consists of approximately 9 tokens.
+Token count is a critical metric because AI systems operate under strict context window limits that restrict the volume of data processed at one time.

-**Embeddings are numerical representations of text meaning used to encode semantic intent into high-dimensional vectors.** When an embedding model processes a phrase like "best CRM for small teams," it outputs a vector consisting of hundreds or thousands of numbers.
+**Embeddings:** **Embeddings are numerical representations of text meaning that encode semantic relationships into vectors.** When an embedding model processes the phrase "best CRM for small teams," it outputs a vector—a list of hundreds or thousands of numbers.
 Similar meanings produce vectors that are mathematically close to each other, allowing the engine to identify relevant content based on intent rather than keywords.

 | :--- | :--- | :--- |

-With these terms defined, the five-stage RAG pipeline illustrated above shows the process every AI search engine runs before selecting a source to cite.
+**The five-stage RAG pipeline represents the technical framework every AI search engine executes before selecting a source to cite.** As shown in the diagram, this process determines which information reaches the user.
 Content most commonly fails at Stage 4, the L3 re-ranking quality gate, because it lacks sufficient factual density.
-Understanding each stage of this pipeline serves as the foundation for any effective Generative Engine Optimization (GEO) strategy.
+Understanding these specific stages is the necessary foundation for any effective Generative Engine Optimization (GEO) strategy.

 ## Stage 1: Query Intent Parsing

-AI search engines decode semantic intent using natural language processing rather than treating prompts as simple keyword strings.
-Advanced systems, such as Azure AI Search, decompose complex queries into parallel subqueries to target specific aspects of user intent.
-This process ensures the retrieval engine understands the nuanced requirements of a prompt before searching the index.
+AI search engines decode semantic intent using natural language processing rather than treating user prompts as simple strings of keywords.
+Advanced systems, such as Azure AI Search, decompose complex queries into parallel subqueries to target every distinct aspect of a user's specific intent.
+This granular parsing ensures the retrieval system understands the underlying requirements of a prompt.

 | :--- | :--- | :--- |